tambeb/dns_benchmark/README.md

 cd dns_benchmark
 npm install
 ```
-On the Linux/WSL side you need to be able to run getdns_query and dig.
+On the Linux/WSL side you need to be able to run getdns_query and dig:
 ```
 sudo apt-get update
 sudo apt-get install getdns-utils dnsutils